backdrop-contrib/brush/README.md

        into $HOME/.brush or the folder /etc/brush and edit to suit.
 See comments in example.brush.ini for more details.

-  4. Start using brush by running "brush" from your Backdrop root directory.
+  3. Start using brush by running `brush` from your Backdrop root directory.

-     - If you did not follow step 3, by running `/path/to/brush/brush`or navigating to `/path/to/brush` and running `./brush`.
-     - If you have troubles, try using the `-l` and `-r` options when invoking brush.
-See below.

 For Windows: